flathub/io.github.yairm210.unciv/README.md

-# Flathub: UnCiv
+# Flathub: Unciv

-A flatpak package providing [UnCiv](https://github.com/yairm210/Unciv).
+A flatpak package providing [Unciv](https://github.com/yairm210/Unciv).

 This repository contains the sources for building the flatpak package.
 The latest compiled version, as well as a more up-to-date description of the game [can be found on Flathub](https://flathub.org/apps/details/io.github.yairm210.unciv).